Okinawa Prefecture: Population

 Per Japanese census data, Okinawa prefecture has had continuous positive population growth since 1960.

-Language and culture

-Having been a separate nation until 1879, Okinawan language and culture differ in many ways from those of mainland Japan.

 Language

 There remain six Ryukyuan languages which, although related, are incomprehensible to speakers of Japanese.
 One of the Ryukyuan languages is spoken in Kagoshima Prefecture, rather than in Okinawa Prefecture.
 These languages are in decline as the younger generation of Okinawans uses Standard Japanese.
 Mainland Japanese and some Okinawans generally perceive the Ryukyuan languages as "dialects".
 Standard Japanese is almost always used in formal situations.
 In informal situations, de facto everyday language among Okinawans under age 60 is Okinawa-accented mainland Japanese ("Okinawan Japanese"), which is often mistaken by non-Okinawans as the Okinawan language proper.
 The actual traditional Okinawan language is still used in traditional cultural activities, such as folk music and folk dance.
 There is a radio-news program in the language as well.

+Culture

+Okinawan culture retains strong influences from its historical trading partners.
+Among these, Kyushu has maintained the closest economic and cultural ties with Okinawa from ancient times to the present, and the two regions share many cultural traits.
+Elements of Okinawan culture can be found throughout Kyushu, and vice versa.
+For instance, Okinawan musical scales appear in Kyushu's folk songs, and there are notable similarities in cuisine and language.
+Kyushu is also home to a traditional instrument called the gottan(ゴッタン), which closely resembles the Okinawan sanshin(三線).

+Furthermore, the customs of the Okinawan islands show strong influences from China, Thailand, and Austronesian-speaking regions.

+One of the most famous cultural traditions of Okinawa is undoubtedly karate.
+Karate is a martial art that originated when Chinese kung fu was introduced to the Ryukyu Kingdom and then developed independently within the islands before being brought to mainland Japan.
+Today, karate is practiced around the world in various styles, including Shotokan, Goju-ryu, Shito-ryu, and Uechi-ryu.